 - MLF1001 - French Language

 - MLF1014 - Love and Death in French Culture

 - MLF1017 - The Making of Modern France

 - MLF2001 - French Language, Written and Oral

 - SML2209 - Music in Medieval Europe

 - SML3050 - Music, Poetry, and Society at the Late Medieval French Court

 I completed my PhD in French at the University of Exeter in 2021, supervised by Dr. Thomas Hinton, Prof. Emma Cayley (now at the University of Leeds), and Dr. Susana Afonso.
-Prior to this, I worked as a lecteur d'anglais at the École Normale Supérieure de Lyon, France, where I taught advanced English language skills, British current affairs, and an introduction to medievalism.
+My PhD focused on the use of French as a language of didactism in England during the centuries following the Norman Conquest.
+Prior to arriving in Exeter, I worked as a lecteur d'anglais at the École Normale Supérieure de Lyon, France, where I taught advanced English language skills, British current affairs, and an introduction to medievalism.